-Course Description: This course prepares the graduate student who desires to pursue an academic tract to teach by exploring the process for the design, delivery and assessment of any academic course for adult learners.
-The student will learn to write objectives and plan content as well as deliver content with an emphasis on active learning.
+Course Description: This course is for graduate students who want to become course directors and explore the teaching track.
+Enrolles will learn about design, delivery and assessment of any academic course for adult learners.
+Students will learn to write learning objectives and plan content as well as deliver content with an emphasis on active learning.
 The student will also learn appropriate assessment methods that fit the delivery and objectives of the course.